subrataSamartha/catfact/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer:

 [Subrata Samartha](mailto:subratasamartha@gmail.com)

 Thank you for your interest in CatFact!
-We hope you enjoy using the app and learning fascinating facts about cats.
+I hope you enjoy it.